linfaxin/StickExpandListHead/README.md

 ```java
 new StickExpandListHead(expandableListView);
 ```
-Or wrap your `View` with `MaterialRippleLayout` in your layout file:
+Or wrap your `View` with `StickExpandListHead` in your layout file:

 ```xml
 <com.linfaxin.stickexpandlisthead.StickExpandListHead